NPLeeWenKang/rideshare-cli/README.md

 * **Pending** - Trip has been assigned to the driver but the driver has not accepted it yet.
 * **Rejected** - Driver has rejected the trip assignment and the trip assignment algorithem should reassign another available driver.
 * **Accepted** - Trip has been assigned to the driver and the driver has accepted the assignment.
-However, the driver has yet to pick-up the passanger
+However, the driver has yet to pick-up the passenger
-* **Driving** - Driver has picked up the passanger and is currently driving to the drop-off location.
+* **Driving** - Driver has picked up the passenger and is currently driving to the drop-off location.
 * **Done** - Driver has arrived at the drop-off location and the trip is finished.

 ### Trip assignment process